How Long Does Oxycodone Stay in Your System: Complete Truth

-Oxycodone is an opiate pain reliever used to treat everything from moderate-to-severe pain from injuries, trauma, major surgeries, and cancer.
+Doctors use oxycodone, an opiate pain reliever, to treat everything from moderate to severe pain resulting from injuries, trauma, major surgeries, and cancer.
 As you may know, it’s also a popular street drug.
 Regardless of why people use this opiate pain reliever, the question remains the same: how long does oxycodone stay in your system?

 Standard drug tests can only detect oxycodone in users’ systems for approximately one day.
-However, it can still be seen using other drug screening tools, such as hair tests, as long as three months after users take their last doses.
-It can also be detected in urine and saliva samples for up to four days, depending on the dose and frequency of use.
+Other drug screening tools, such as hair tests, can still detect it for as long as three months after users take their last doses.
+Additionally, urine and saliva samples can detect it for up to four days, depending on the dose and frequency of use.

 Oxycodone comes in several forms, including extended-release versions and formulations that include other painkillers such as acetaminophen, aspirin, and ibuprofen.
 No matter the form of oxycodone you’ve taken, you still need to be careful if you have a drug test coming up.